jkeuhlen/jkeuhlen-blog/_posts/2022-10-16-STM-Job-Queue.md

 <img src="../assets/stmPost/stm_wikipedia.png" width="200" alt="Image showing stm implementations in many other programming languages like C,C++,C#,Clojure,etc"/>

-Knowing what other strategies exist can make it easier to continue reading, but I also think a breadth of knowledge in programming can help people know when to research more and at least have terms to lookup when they are working on a problem.
+Second, knowing what other strategies exist can make it easier to know what tool to reach for, but I also think a breadth of knowledge in programming can help people know when to research more and at least have terms to lookup when they are working on a problem.
 For instance, knowing that STM is great and understanding when to apply a semaphore might lead you to discovering the [`TSem` library](https://hackage.haskell.org/package/stm-2.5.1.0/docs/Control-Concurrent-STM-TSem.html).

-Second, you can still screw up STM code.
+Third, you can still screw up STM code.
 It's not some panacea for concurrent programming.
 Though it makes things easier, it's still tricky code!
 Traditional tools for dealing with locks can be useful to orchestrate threads and debug them when something goes wrong.

+## What STM is at the basic level

+Put as simply as I can STM provides a way to have data which threads can transactionally access.

+`Transactionally` there is a pretty important term, in the paper [Software Transactional Memory by Shavit and Touitou](https://dl.acm.org/doi/pdf/10.1145/224964.224987) they define it as:

+> A transaction is a finite sequence of local and shared memory machine instructions:
+>   * Read_transactional - reads the value of a shared location into a local register.
+>   * Write_transactional – stores the contents of a local register into a shared location.

+> Any transaction may either fail, or complete successfully, in which case its changes are visible atomically to other processes.

+`atomically` is an important word here, and you'll see it come up in the library and our example later as well.

+Funnily enough, the best definition of multi-threaded atomic actions I've read is from the database book _Designing Data Intensive Applications_:
+> if one thread executes an atomic operation, that means there is no way that another thread could see the half-finished result of the operation.
+The system can only be in the state it was before the operation or after the operation, not something in between.

+If you're starting to think in Haskell types, that means we define a function `atomically` which moves us from the specific context of STM actions in to IO in a single, uninterruptable step: `atomically :: STM a -> IO a`.

-## Why STM is so much better
+## Why STM is so great

-Composibility is the winning feature of STM.
+Composability is the winning feature of STM.
 Because both the programmer and the compiler can reason about individual blocks of code, we can more quickly write and more importantly understand concurrent programs.

-Composibility is this fancy word that gets thrown around a lot, but I think it's not always obvious what people mean when they say it.
+Composability is this fancy word that gets thrown around a lot, but I think it's not always obvious what people mean when they say it.
 In terms of STM programs, composibility is the ability to take two random pieces of STM code and combine them into a new single function without the risk of deadlocks:
 ```haskell
 functionA :: STM a
 functionB :: STM a